Buffalo Hump: The Council House Fight

-The Comanches who came to the Council House at San Antonio in the Republic of Texas in March 1840, under Lamar’s Presidency, had the intention to negotiate a peace treaty.
-They sent a delegation of 65 people, with a dozen chiefs of several bands and several women too, led by Mukwooru and Kwihnai (Eagle), under a white flag of truce as they understood ambassadors should do.
+The Comanches who arrived at the Council House at San Antonio in the Republic of Texas in March 1840, under Lamar's Presidency, came with the intention to negotiate a peace treaty.
+They sent a delegation of 65 people, including a dozen chiefs of several bands and several women too, led by Mukwooru and Kwihnai (Eagle), under a white flag of truce, as they understood ambassadors should do.
 The Texans had expected the Comanches to bring several white captives as part of the agreement.
-At the meeting the chiefs explained they had brought in all of the captives their bands had: one, a girl sixteen years old (the young Mathilda Lockhart).
-The Texans did not understand the chiefs had no power over the other bands to force them to comply with the demands, and then pulled out guns and explained the Indians they were now their prisoners until the rest of the captives were returned.
-Threatened, the Comanches, who had come without bows, lances or guns, fought back with their knives.
+At the meeting the chiefs explained they had brought in all of the captives their bands had: to-wit one, a girl sixteen years old (the young Mathilda Lockhart).
+The Texans did not understand the chiefs had no power over the other bands to force them to comply with the demands, and so pulled out guns and declared to the Indians they were now their prisoners until the rest of the captives were returned.
+Now under threat, the Comanches, who were without bows, lances or guns, fought back with their knives.
 The Texans had concealed heavily armed soldiers just outside the Council House and at the onset of the fighting the windows and doors were opened and the soldiers outside shot into the room at the Comanche ambassadors and their people.
-Thirty-five 35 Comanches (among them all the chiefs, three women and two children) were slain, 29 were captured, and seven Texans were killed.
-Mukwooru’s widow was sent back to her people to warn them that unless all the white prisoners kept by the Comanches were relinquished, the Comanche prisoners at San Antonio would be killed.
+Thirty-five Comanches (among them all the chiefs, three women and two children) were slain, 29 were captured, and seven Texans were killed.
+Mukwooru's widow was sent back to her people to warn them that unless all the white prisoners kept by the Comanches were relinquished, the Comanche prisoners at San Antonio would be killed.
 This massacre resulted in lasting bitterness among the Comanche people.
-Isimanica led a party 300 warriors strong to the outskirts of San Antonio, challenging the Texas militia barracked in San Josè Mission, to come out and fight, but the Texans didn’t accept his challenge.
+Isimanica led a party 300 warriors strong to the outskirts of San Antonio, challenging the Texas militia barracked in San Josè Mission, to come out and fight, but the Texans didn't accept his challenge.
 After this, Piava, a minor chief, brought to San Antonio three white prisoners, but probably the Comanches killed the other captives.

 Pahayuca and Mupitsukupʉ became the Penateka principal chiefs, and Buffalo Hump became the principal war chief, with Yellow Wolf and Santa Anna as his lieutenants and partners.